MaximoMoyer/Favorite-Projects-During-School/Netflix_Dashboard - (CSS,HMTL,JS)/README.md

 4) Launch "http://localhost:8000" in **Google Chrome**.
 If done on safari, the dashboard has some odd spacing issues (but is still viewable)

-This project took real netflix data from Kaggle, and created an dashboard using HTML, CSS, and Javascript.

 ## The Dashboard contains: ##